-Families and caretakers of kids and youths must discuss news of the infection with those in their care in an open and honest method.
+Families and caretakers of kids and youths should discuss news of the infection with those in their care in an open and honest method.
 Try to relate the facts without triggering alarm, and in a way that is appropriate for their age and temperament.
-It is necessary to listen to any concerns they might have, to let them understand that they are safe and that it’s typical to feel concerned.
+It is necessary to listen to any concerns they might have, to let them know that they are safe and that it’s typical to feel concerned.
 If the media or the news is getting too much for them, encourage them to restrict their direct exposure.

 The Australian Psychological Society has recommendations about maintaining favorable psychological health during the break out.